 The Gold Cup

 One of the most intriguing renewals of the blue riband contest for many a year.
 Can Nicky Henderson get Might Bite back to his winning ways?
 He has been really disappointing in his efforts this year.
 Clan Des Obeaux has burst onto the scene with his win in the King George, can he carry on the good work?
 Trainer Paul Nicholls thinks so but he has never won at Cheltenham in four attempts.
 The main Irish challenger is the Willie Mullins trained Kemboy after his two fine recent wins but he flopped in the JLT here last year.
-Presenting Percy is near the top of the betting but he hasn’t run since winning the RSA at last year’s festival.
+Presenting Percy has moved to the top of the betting after winning the Galmoy Hurdle at Gowan Park in January.
+He knows his way round here after winning the RSA at last year’s festival.
 So we come to last year’s hero, Native River, trainer Colin Tizzard is reportedly very happy with his preparation.
 His third in the King George was put down to him jumping slightly left on the right handed track, he will be better round here.

 NATIVE RIVER.
 9/2